-The specified arrangement of data.
-For example, the layout of a printed document, the arrangement of the parts of a computer instruction, the arrangement of data in a record.
+The specified arrangement of data (for example, the layout of a printed document, or the arrangement of the parts of a computer instruction, or the arrangement of data in a record.
+A specification that defines the order in which data is stored or a description of the way data is held in a file record.